hyperledger/aries-rfcs/concepts/0094-cross-domain-messaging/README.md

 #### Required: Mediators Process Forward Messages

 When a mediator (eventually) receives the message, it determines it is the target of the (current) outer forward Agent Message and so decrypts the message's `msg` value to reveal the inner "Forward" message.
-Mediators uses their (implementation specific) knowledge to map from the `to` field to deliver the message to the Receiver, possibly via relays.
+Mediators use their (implementation specific) knowledge to map from the `to` field to deliver the message to the physical endpoint of the next agent to process the message on it's way to the Receiver.

 #### Required: The Receiver App Agent Decrypts/Processes the Agent Message

-When the intended Receiver Agent receives the message, it determines it is the target of the forward message, decrypts the payload and processes the message.
+When the Receiver Agent receives the message, it determines it is the target of the forward message, decrypts the payload and processes the message.

 #### Exposed Data